-To ensure Reception, MUGA projects are completed on time and on budget.
-To submit a bid to the EFA for funding to support development of specialist teaching accommodation in Science.
+To ensure Sixth form and science expansion projects are completed on time and on budget.
+To submit a bid to the EFA for funding to support development of Sixth Form Centre and for re-roofing of F Block.

 8. Behaviour & Safeguarding